 Our new NGSS White Paper offers a comprehensive look at the new science standards, and the challenges they present to educators on a district, school, and classroom level.
-The paper seeks to provide a knowledge baseline for educators who are just starting to grapple with an Next Generation Science Standards (NGSS) implementation in their schools.
+The paper seeks to provide a knowledge baseline for educators who are just starting to grapple with the Next Generation Science Standards (NGSS).

 Main ideas covered include science and engineering principals (SEPs), cross-cutting concepts (CCCs), and Disciplinary Core Ideas (DCIs), and resources to help teachers adapt.
 The paper then addresses some of the challenges that teachers may face as they implement in the classroom.

-“For me, the hardest part of implementing NGSS has been that at times I feel like the standards ‘gloss over’ certain topics, then dive straight into others in a lot of detail,” said April Thompkins, a Legends of Learning Ambassador.
-“Sometimes when I feel like if I follow the standards as they are written (with the instructional boundaries/limits), that my students might not have the background they need to learn new material later in the year or in the next grade level.”
+“For me, the hardest part of implementing NGSS has been that at times I feel like the standards ‘gloss over’ certain topics.
+Then [I] dive straight into others in a lot of detail,” said April Thompkins, a Legends of Learning Ambassador.
+“Sometimes when I feel like if I follow the standards as they are written (with the instructional boundaries/limits), my students might not have the background they need.
+[It’s hard] to learn new material later in the year or in the next grade level.”

 Kristin Wajda, another Legends of Learning Ambassador, voices this concern: “I know some teachers that just use the same activities each year because its [sic] easier.
 With the new NGSS curriculum, I’m hoping that teachers will embrace the change and create new experiences for their students.”